-Continue to conduct behaviour training sessions familiarising staff with our Behaviour Policy and the strategies contained therein.
+Continue the good work we began, in conducting behaviour training sessions familiarising staff with our Behaviour Policy and the strategies contained therein, from induction onwards.

 Embed this training in safeguarding training sessions where this overlaps with safeguarding to have a 360° perspective on safeguarding and behaviour development.